shivang57721/rablashijupa_website/p3_step1.md

 ## Pageviews over the whole timeperiod

-First we have a look at the page views for a country over the timeperiod in the dataset.
-Each topic represents a separate timeseries.
-In this case, the mean and the variance is taken over the topics, the variance is shown in the error margin.
-Two plots are selected, one for Japan and Denmark.
+First we have a look at pageviews for a country taking the timeseries for each topic and averaging them.
+Here again topics with a lot of views will be overpresented but this already gives an idea.

 One important observation is that we see very high spikes on specific dates.
 Instead of a sudden surge of interest, we hypothesize that is more likely due to automated processes.
 To overcome this, the easiest solution is to use log scaling.
 Another possibility that we use is to leverage an outlier detection algorithm available in the python scientific library.